March, 2018

 This Italian fishing village is famous for its Swordfish and the harbour is dotted with brightly-coloured traditional fishing boats…

-…that don’t appear to have changed much through the centuries.
+…that doesn’t appear to have changed much through the centuries.

 Antiquated stone buildings still exude charm and mystery.